A Lack of Shade

 Some prompts:

-That’s the fun part.
-The challenging — but worthwhile — bit is to figure out how to design this stuff in a way that doesn’t require a billion dollars, a century of innovation, or a fear of a nipply planet.
+Thinking about what could be is the fun part.
+The challenging – but worthwhile – part is to figure out how to integrate (or advocate for) this stuff in a way that can work without a billion-dollar budget, a century of innovation, or an obsession with nipples.